Meet Our Team

 Jennifer Rudick Zunikoff

-Storytelling Director
+Storytelling Mentor

 A professional Jewish storyteller, educator, facilitator, and coach, Jennifer has been teaching people to tell the stories of Holocaust survivors with empathy and love for more than 15 years.